In This Article

 To add tasks to your board view, you can:

-1. Click the +Add new button and select Add task
+1. Click the +Add task button and select the type of task you want to add

 2. Click the + button next to the section name